nospaceships/node-raw-socket/README.md

 creation using a message similar to `Operation not permitted` (this message is likely to be different depending on operating system version).

+For linux platforms, raw sockets can be created by a program that have the `cap_net_raw` capability.
+It can be given to node with the following
+command: `setcap cap_net_raw=pe /path/to/node`.

 For MAC OS X platforms, when raw socket creation fails, this module will re-attempt to create a socket using the `SOCK_DGRAM` socket type for when the protocol specified is `IPPROTO_ICMP` before throwing an exception.
 This